joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-06-11-grasshopper-jumps.md

 After a long time has gone by, the grasshoppers will reach the equilibrium state where their probability distribution isn't changing anymore.

 Now, set up your camera and take a video of the grasshoppers jumping.
 If you play this movie backward, you wouldn't be able to tell the difference, since the equilibrium probability distribution is constant in time.
-This means that the probability of any transition is the same as the probability of the reverse transition: $P(a\rightarrow b) = P(b\rightarrow a).$
+This means that the probability of any transition is the same as the probability of the reverse transition:

+$$
+  \boxed{P(a\rightarrow b) = P(b\rightarrow a)}.
+$$

 This is a tie that binds — between **any** two points on the beam, there is a **perfect balance** of forward and backward grasshopper transitions.

-We can break this down a bit — the probability of observing the transition $a\rightarrow b$ is the probability of being at $a$ times the probability of transitioning to $b$ given a start at $a:$
+We can break this down a bit — the probability of observing a grasshopper jump from $a\rightarrow b$ is the probability of being at $a$ times the probability of transitioning to $b$ given a start at $a:$

 $$
   P(a\rightarrow b) = P(a) P(a \rightarrow b\rvert a)